datastax/terraform-datastax-ai-stack/README.md

-# Datastax AI stack (AWS)
+# DataStax AI Stack

-Terraform module which helps you quickly deploy an opinionated AI/RAG stack to your cloud provider of choice, provided by Datastax.
+A Terraform module which helps you quickly deploy an opinionated AI/RAG stack to your cloud provider of choice, provided by DataStax.

 It offers multiple easy-to-deploy components, including:
  - Langflow
  - Astra Assistants API
- - Vector databases
+ - Astra Vector Databases

 There are submodules for each supported cloud provider: AWS, GCP, and Azure.
 View each submodule's README for more information about how to use it.